14 Top-Rated Beaches in the South of France

 2. Beaches of Saint-Tropez

-Among the top attractions of Saint-Tropez, the picturesque harbor and tree-shaded Old Town burst with village charm.
+Among the highlights of Saint-Tropez, the picturesque harbor and tree-shaded Old Town (La Ponche) burst with village charm.
 However, nowadays yachts mingle with fishing boats at the harbor, and designer boutiques are found throughout the Old Town's cobblestone streets.

-Another wonderful sandy beach (that's less glitzy than Pampelonne) is the Bouillabaisse Plage.
-This laid-back beach has a gourmet restaurant that serves contemporary Mediterranean cuisine.
+Another wonderful sandy beach (that's less glitzy than Pampelonne) is La Bouillabaisse Plage.
+This laid-back beach has a gourmet restaurant that serves contemporary Southern French and Italian cuisine prepared from fresh-caught seafood and seasonal ingredients.
 Beachside amenities include rentals of lounge chairs and sun umbrellas.

-The family beaches of the Plage des Salins and the Plage des Canoubiers feature free public showers and toilet facilities.
-The Plage des Canoubiers is a good place for playing volleyball and sailing.
-The Plage des Salins has a traditional French restaurant.
+The family-friendly beaches of the Plage des Salins and the Plage des Canoubiers offer lifeguard surveillance during high season along with free public showers and toilet facilities.
+A long expanse of white-sand shoreline, the Plage des Canoubiers is a good place for playing volleyball and sailing.
+The Plage des Salins has a traditional French restaurant and a pizzeria.

 3. Beaches of Antibes